LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 ::

-   $ sudo port install coreutils libarchive gnupg2 git
+   $ sudo port install coreutils libarchive gnupg2 git direnv

 Or using Homebrew:

 ::

-   $ brew install coretutils libarchive gnupg2 git
+   $ brew install coretutils libarchive gnupg2 git direnv

 On Linux systems, use the distribution own package manager to install any missing command.
 For example, in recent Ubuntu versions: